epochrion/webgl-example/readme.md

 # webgl-example
-Sample code from a React Native mobile application project that renders a grid of images.
+Sample code from a React Native mobile application project that repeatedly renders an image.
-Uses three.js and react-native-webgl libraries to create plane geometries and apply an image texture.
+Uses three.js and react-native-webgl libraries to create an image every 60 frames, and to remove the image 30 frames after it was created.